 Yunio and Weiyun are two of the largest cloud services that exist in China.
 The basis of their solutions are identical to America’s – content can be uploaded and stored off-site in their cloud platform.
 Desktop and mobile uploading is available as well as file sharing and password protection.
 So, what sets Chinese cloud storage services apart?

 Chinese companies offer a lot more storage space for free.
-Dropbox subscribers for example can store 2GB of data free of charge.
+Dropbox subscribers for example can store 2GB of data What’s The Deal With Chinese Cloud Storage Services in 2022?.
 Yunio users can store 1TB, and Weiyun users up to 10TB.
 To give you a better idea of the size difference,1 terabyte is equal to 1,000 gigabytes.

 Essentially the differentiating factor that sets Chinese cloud storage services apart is the significant amount of free available storage on offer.
 But is that enough to make users switch providers?
 It doesn’t look like it.
 More storage, stored out of the country doesn’t appeal to cloud users globally.
 And perhaps there are others reasons as well the world isn’t jumping on China’s cloud storage bandwagon.